Meesapulimala, Munnar

-Meesapulimala, is one of the most beautiful tourist places, in the lap of nature around 24 kms from Munnar in the Idukki district of Kerala.
-Meesapulimala is the second highest peak of the western ghats.
-Meesapullimala offers every tourist who reaches the top of the hills the most mesmerizing view of the sunrise...
-Which is beyond all words of description.
-It is beyond doubt one of the most attractive tourist spots of South India, blessed by nature abundantly..
-Meesapulimala is also home to the famous Neelkoorinji flowers which bloom once in 12 years.
+Meesapulimala is one of the most beautiful tourist places, in the lap of nature around 24 kms from Munnar in the Idukki district of Kerala.
+Meesapulimala is the second highest peak of the Western Ghats.
+Meesapulimala offers every tourist who reaches the top of the hills the most mesmerizing view of the sunrise, which is beyond all words of description.
+It is beyond doubt one of the most attractive tourist spots of South India, blessed by nature abundantly.
+Meesapulimala is also home to the famous Neelakurinji flowers which bloom once in 12 years.

-The most fascinating attraction of Meesapullimala is not just the scenic beauty of nature like a painting on the canvas but also the adventurous trekking the tourists can enjoy from the base camp to the peak of Meesapulimala.
+The most fascinating attraction of Meesapulimala is not just the scenic beauty of nature like a painting on the canvas but also the adventurous trekking the tourists can enjoy from the base camp to the peak of Meesapulimala.
 Meesapulimala is a trekking paradise in South India.
-The 8 kilometer trek from Rhod valley to Meesapullimala is not just breathtaking but also provides picture perfect scenery.
+The 8 kilometer trek from Rhodo valley to Meesapulimala is not just breathtaking but also provides picture perfect scenery.
 The view that the tourists enjoy from the top of the Meesapulimala is so magnificent with the fluffy clouds floating all around you.
 One may feel, let me stretch my hand and touch these clouds.

 The best tourist attractions of Meesapulimala